Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

-As depicted in Table~\ref{tab:distribution}, TCRSF comprises five common categories observed at construction sites, including ``Person'', ``Safety Helmet'', ``Safety Clothing'', ``Other Clothing'', ``Head''.
+\textit{Various Categories:} Our SFCHD dataset comprises five common categories observed at construction sites, including Person, Safety Helmet, Safety Clothing, Other Clothing, Head.
 To ensure the realism of the dataset, we add annotations for objects that are difficult to differentiate.
-In other words, we annotate ``Blurred Head'' and ``Blurred Clothing'' for those who are affected by shadows and strong lighting.
-The comprehensive classification and detailed annotations render the dataset more representative of real-world situations, facilitating practical applications and academic research.
+In other words, we annotate Blurred Clothing and Blurred Head for those who are affected by shadows and strong lighting.
+In this manner, the SFCHD dataset encompasses a total of 7 categories, as depicted in Table~\ref{tab:distribution}.